 - Wash your face thoroughly.
 Do not apply any creams or moisturizer.
 No make-up, false eyelashes or contact lenses.

 - Please have a light breakfast or lunch at least 2 hours prior to surgery, but avoid caffeine and sodas.
-No water at least 2 hours prior to surgery except that given to swallow medications.
+No water at least 2 hours prior to surgery except when given to swallow medications.

 - Please wear comfortable loose fitting clothing that can be removed without going over your head (i.e. sweat suit or top with zipper or buttons).